adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 to make our Site more convenient to our users.

-Cookies are small pieces of data that are transferred between a Web server and your Web browser, and stored on your computer or mobile device as a file.
+Cookies are small pieces of data that are transferred between a web server and your web browser, and stored on your computer or mobile device as a file.

 We mainly use Cookies for the following purposes.